rehierl/node-tree-outliner/1-1-1-graph-theory/1-1-semantics.md

 In order to fix both of the above aspects, one needs to replace the semantics of an initial graph with semantics that has the opposite meaning.
-That is, the semantics of the initial graph needs to be replaced by its relational antonym (aka. converse semantics, **antonymous semantics**).
+That is, the semantics of the initial graph needs to be replaced by its relational antonym (aka. **converse semantics**, antonymous semantics).

 * `(c,p)` in `G°` => `(e[1] child-of e[2])` => `(c child-of p)` (ok)

 **Memory hook**
-An antonymous/converse graph needs antonymous/converse semantics.
+A converse/antonymous graph needs converse/antonymous semantics.

 <!-- ======================================================================= -->
 ## general remarks